 - Remote IT Support:

 Risks: Technology problems require a more sophisticated approach to IT support, with remote-in capabilities on devices.
-IT staff must learn and adapt to a shift in requirements.
+Therefore, IT staff must learn and adapt to a shift in requirements.

 Mapping NIST controls to Telework

 As identified in NIST SP 800-46

 |AC-2, Account Management||This control involves managing single-factor or multi-factor authentication for remote access users.
 For example, passwords, digital certificates, and/or hardware authentication tokens.|

 |AC-17, Remote Access||This entire control is dedicated to documenting remote access requirements, authorizing remote access prior to allowing connections, monitoring and controlling remote access, encrypting remote access connections, etc|